-Did you know the dry tea has more caffeine by weight than coffee?!
-It's true, BUT, more dried coffee is used than dry tea per cup.
+Did you know dry tea has more caffeine by weight than coffee?
+You use more coffee grounds than dry tea per cup.
 A cup of steeped tea contains significantly less caffeine than a cup of coffee the same size.

-Generally, studies show that tea has between 40 and 120mg caffeine per eight-ounce serving.
-Similar studies show that coffee has about 80-206mg caffeine per eight-ounce serving.
+Generally, studies show that tea has between 40 and 120 mg caffeine per eighth-ounce serving.
+Similar studies show that coffee has about 80-206 mg caffeine per eighth-ounce serving.
 So even at the highest caffeine levels, tea has only half the caffeine content of a cup of coffee.

-Additionally, caffeine levels are related to how long tea is steeped.
-The longer a tea steeps, the higher the caffeine content.
+Caffeine levels are related to how long tea is steeped.
+The longer tea steeps, the higher the caffeine content.

 If you want to try a black tea that will keep you going and knock your socks off with flavor, give Millions of Peaches a try.
 It's black tea with A LOT of freshly dried peaches.